 These tests aren’t designed to decide whether children should begin kindergarten or spend another year in Pre-K. They also aren’t designed to track students’ success in school.

-Instead, the purpose of these tests is to identify students in need of special education services.
+Instead, the purpose of these tests is to identify students in need of services.
 The tests provide a snapshot of what kids know compared to others their age and identify strengths and weaknesses.
 They can help guide how things are taught in the classroom.

 Which states test early learners?